noahehall/theBookOfNoah/aws_developer.md

     - 5
   42. how many internet gateways can be associated with a VPC?
     - 1
+  43. what is a subnet?
+    - segment of a VPC's ip address range where you can place groups of isolated resources
+  44. what is an internet gateway?
+    - Amazon VPC side of a connection to the public internet
+    - enables EC2 instances in the VPC to directly access the internet
+    - are horziontally scaled, redundant, and highly available with no bandwidth constraints
+  45. what is a NAT gateway?
+    - managed Network Address Translation (NAT) service for your resources in a private subnet to access the internet
+  46. what is a Hardware VPN connection?
+    - a hardware-based VPN connection between your amazon VPC and your datacenter, home network, or co-location facility
+  47. what are Virtual Private gateways
+    - the Amazon side of a VPN connection
+  48. what are customer gateways ?
+    - your side of a vpn connection
+  49. what are the components of a VPN?
+    - customer gateway, Router, virutal private gateway, hardware VPN connection
+  50. what is a VPC endpoint?
+    - enables S3 and DynamoDB access from within your VPC without usin ganinternet gateway or NAT
+    - allows you to control the access using VPC endpoint policies
+  51. what is an Egress-only Internet Gateway:
+    - a stateful gateway to provide egress only access for IPv6 trafic from teh VPC to the Internet
+  51. what are the four network architectures you can use when creating a VPC?
+    1. VPC with a single public subnet
+    2. VPC with public and private subnets
+    3. VPC with public and private subnets with hardware VPC access
+    4. VPC with private subnet only and hardware VPN access
+  52. what are the connectivity options for a VPC?
+    1. the internet via an internet gateway
+    2. Hardware VPN connection via a virtual private gateway
+    3. both Internet gateway and virtual private gateway
+    4. other AWS services, e.g. internet gateway, NAT, virtual private gateway, or VPC endpoints
+    5. other VPC via VPC peering connections
+  53. how do EC2 instances in a VPC access the internet?
+    - public: public ip addresses, elastic IP addresses,
+    - private: route traffic hrough a NAT gateway/instance, these instances use the public IP of the NAT gateway/instance to traverse the internet
+    - VPCs with hardware VPN/direct connction: route traffic through virtual private gateway
+  54. how does a hardware VPN connection work with amazon VPC?
+    - hardware VPN connection connects your VPC to your datacenter
+    - AWS supports IPsec VPN connections
+  55. what is IPsec?
+    - protocol suite for securing internet protocol (IP) communications by authenticating and encryptin geach IP packet or data stream.

 # EC2
   1. based on some scenario, which ec2 pricing model should you use?